-Most of the time Warriors can only shoot in their own turn but there are exceptions to this.

-Overwatch is one of those and allows a Warrior to fire their weapon in an opponent's turn.
+Most of the time warriors can only shoot in their own turn but there are exceptions to this.
+Overwatch is one of those and allows a warrior to fire their weapon in an opponent's turn.

-Setting Overwatch
+Setting overwatch

-Assuming they're somewhere suitable it's simply a matter of declaring that a Warrior is on Overwatch.
-That Warrior may not do anything else this turn (Moving, Shooting, picking up Scrap, Hide, etc.).
-A Warrior who is already Hidden may be set on Overwatch and remain Hidden but not the other way around.
-It's usually sensible to stick a counter or something next to Warriors on Overwatch to make it clear that's what's happening.
-Warriors may not set Overwatch if they are on a moving Vehicle (stationary Vehicles are fine).
+Warriors may not set overwatch if they are on a vehicle - otherwise it's simply a matter of declaring that a warrior is on overwatch.
+That warrior may not do anything else this turn (moving, shooting, picking up scrap, etc.).
+It's usually sensible to stick a counter or something next to warriors on overwatch to make it clear that's what's happening.

-Bear in mind the firing arc of the Warrior on Overwatch - they'll only be able to Target things within that 90° so make sure you orientate them bearing this in mind!
+Bear in mind the firing arc of the warrior on overwatch - they'll only be able to target things within that 90° so make sure you orientate them bearing this in mind!

-Shooting on Overwatch
+Shooting on overwatch

-At any point in an enemy's turn a Warrior on Overwatch may take their shot.
-The player controlling the Warrior on Overwatch should stop their opponent and resolve the shot/s.
-This can be in the middle of an enemy Warrior's Movement if you so choose.
+At any point in an enemy's turn a warrior on overwatch may take their shot.
+The player controlling the warrior on overwatch should stop their opponent and resolve the shot/s.
+This can be in the middle of an enemy warrior's movement if you so choose.